ainfinum/Traffic-Sign-Classifier/README.md

 |--------|:----------:|--------------:|-------------:|--------------------:|---------------:|
 | 70     | 128        | 0.005         | 0.9          |    0.954            | 0.935          |

-This model is slightly better but I continued to experiment with model architecture and finaly got beter results.
+This model is slightly better but I continued to experiment with model architecture and finally got better result.

 ### Final model architecture
 #### Hyperparameters